 Neighbour Day promotes the importance of respectful relationships.
 These tangible feelings of support lead to changes in mental health and wellbeing.
 Identifying with multiple communities creates localised support networks - In times of physical distancing, this is especially important.

-However, there are still many ways to create or maintain connections that are not face-to-face and can make a positive difference.
+As proud supporters of Neighbour Day, there are many ways to create or maintain connections with your neighbours, which can make a positive difference.
 This could include:

-- Checking in on neighbours over the phone or via text.
+Checking in on neighbours over the fence, phone or via text.

 In the current pandemic environment, it has never been as important to maintain social connections and look out for one another.

 For more ideas and information, visit the Neighbour Day website.